MK360147/MK360147/README.md

 <hr>

 > [!NOTE]
-> If you have time, Check this **Repository** for mini projects specifically for presonal usage.
+> If you have time, Check this **Repository** for mini projects some specifically for presonal usage.
 You might find some a bit useful to implement yourself. <br>
 > <br>
 > ⚠️stay save on the internet